-Teachers Jay and MD were interviewed in Fukuoka, Japan.
+Jay and MD taught English in Japan and I interviewed them in Fukuoka.
+It sounds like they didn't start off as teachers, but started off in the military and later worked as teachers.
 They talk about rent, their cultural challenges, what they enjoyed most, and offer us some classroom ideas for activities.

 Here is a transcription of the video which is continued from part I: